-Experimental or theoretical work undertaken primarily to acquire new knowledge of the underlying foundation of phenomena and observable facts or on new knowledge directed primarily towards a specific practical aim or objective.
+Experimental or theoretical work undertaken primarily to acquire new knowledge of the underlying foundation of phenomena and observable facts.

-Technology Development
+Technology development

-Systematic work, drawing on existing knowledge gained from research and/or practical experience, which is directed to producing new materials, products or devices, to installing new processes, systems and services, or substantially improving those already produced or installed.
+Systematic work, drawing on research and/or practical experience, that is directed to producing new materials, products or devices, or installing new processes, systems and services, or substantially improving those already produced or installed.

-Research Training
+Research training

-The training of highly qualified personnel through research, including:
+The training of highly qualified personnel - including technicians, research associates, undergraduate students, graduate students and post-doctoral fellows - through research.

-- technicians;

-- research associates;

-- undergraduate students;

-- graduate students;

-- postdoctoral fellows;

-- other trainees.